-NTP has gathered a significant database of results collected on toxicity studies.
-To follow changes in the biology of our test species and also as an additional way to evaluate test results, we maintain a historical summary of the observations made on the untreated or control groups from individual studies as follows:
+NTP has gathered a significant database of results collected on various NTP animal toxicity studies.
+To evaluate study results and follow changes in the biology of our test species, we maintain a historical summary of the observations made on the untreated or control groups from individual studies.
+These data are divided into categories depending on the study type.
+Due to a variety of factors that can influence response, historical control data may be identified by: Species, sex, route of administration, vehicle, study type, or laboratory.
+These data for control animals are periodically updated.

 Learn the history of rat models used by NTP